dat256-weedle/weedle/documents/social_contract.md

 └─types.ts
 ```

-## Frameworks
+## Dependencies and Tools

-User stories: GitHub
+* User stories: GitHub
-Language: JavaScript
+* Language: TypeScript
-Language library: React Native
+* Language library: React Native

-## Roles

-The group decided to make **Pontus Lindblom** the SCRUM master and **Oscar Östberg** the secretary.

 ## How the social contract is changed

-The person who bring up a change to the social contract is responsible to implement it into the contract, as long as the group agree.
+The person who brings up a change to the social contract is responsible to implement it into the contract, as long as the group agrees.
+Everyother week the social contract is reviewed at a weekly meeting by the entire group.